 Los Angeles!
 Despite your reputation as the most car-dependent city west of, uh, anything, you’re totally trying to get in on the green transportation revolution, …

 Why is Gen Y migrating to the cities?
 Because millennials are craving the things they didn’t get in their suburban upbringings, like connectedness and adventure.

 In 1986, 60 percent of the citizens of Beijing rode bikes; now 17 percent do.

 It should come as no surprise that children who live in neighborhoods that aren't walkable, lack playgrounds, and are full of fast food joints are twice as likely to be obese as kids in pedestrian-friendly neighborhoods with access to healthy foods.

-You may remember that Chris Christie -- our most favoritest governor of New Jersey -- ripped the beating heart out of a N.Y.C.-Jersey transit project that public officials had only been planning for since, oh, 1995.
+New Jersey Gov. Chris Christie ripped the beating heart out of a N.Y.C.-Jersey transit project that public officials had only been planning for since, oh, 1995.
 At the time, he said the project would cost New Jersey too much.
 But guess what?
-He lied about the costs, according to a new report from the Government Accountability Office (GAO).
+He lied about the costs, according to a new report from the Government Accountability Office.

 Here are the juicy bits of Tom Vanderbilt's new series on walking.

 There is a city in which 80 percent of residents commute to work by bicycle, even in winter.
 And they train their young to do the same!

 The kids are all right: Between 2001 and 2009, the average number of miles that young’uns spent tooling around in a car dropped from 10,300 miles per capita to 7,900.